zeyang1225/zeyang1225.github.io/_includes/cv.md

   <li><autocolor>Instructor evaluation of two sessions (80 students): 4.1 and 4.2 out of 5.0 (Department Mean: 4.2)</autocolor></li>
   <li><autocolor>Course evaluation of two sessions (80 students): 4.1 and 4.1 out of 5.0 (Department Mean: 4.2)</autocolor></li>
   <li><autocolor>Learning environment evaluation of two sessions (80 students): 4.3 and 4.5 out of 5.0 (Department Mean: 4.3)</autocolor></li>
-  <li><autocolor>Selected qualitative student evaluations: <\br> “Professor Ju was always willing to help students when they needed it… He took the feedback and immediately implemented it.
+  <li><autocolor>Selected qualitative student evaluations: <br><strong><em> “Professor Ju was always willing to help students when they needed it… He took the feedback and immediately implemented it.
 He wants to see the best for his students and it was shown through his teachings and interactions with his students.”
 “He was very organized and presented the information multiple times so every student could succeed.”
 “Sent out daily reminders and always responded to emails in a timely manner.”
 “Professor Ju was consistently prepared for classes… and he made sure to post announcements before each lecture that explained exactly what was going to be discussed.
 He also posted plenty of review material before exams.”